lndecastro/AICofounder/EAIBS/Module3_Business_Model_Planning.md

 ### Block 5: Revenue Streams (R$)

-**Definition:** How the company generates cash from each customer segment — the pricing mechanisms and revenue models that sustain the business.
+**Definition:** How the company generates cash from each customer segment; the pricing mechanisms and revenue models that sustain the business.

 **Common revenue models for AI-enabled startups:**